-- the scope, progress, outcome and costs of our clinical trials and other research and development activities; - · the costs, timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - the costs and timing of hiring new employees to support our continued growth; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the extent to which we in-license or acquire additional product candidates or technologies.
+- · the scope, progress, outcome and costs of our clinical trials and other research and development activities; - · the costs, timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sale of our products, should any of our product candidates receive marketing approval; - · the costs and timing of hiring new employees to support our continued growth; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - · the extent to which we in-license or acquire additional product candidates or technologies.

-Until such time, if ever, that we can generate product revenue sufficient to achieve profitability, we expect to finance our cash needs through equity offerings.
+Until such time, if ever, that we can generate product revenue sufficient to achieve profitability, we expect to finance our cash needs through equity offerings, reimbursable U.K. research and development tax credits and receipts from the U.K. RDEC Scheme, out-licensing arrangements, strategic collaboration and financing agreements.
 To the extent that we raise additional capital through the sale of equity, the ownership interest of existing shareholders will be diluted.
 If we raise additional funds through other third-party funding, collaborations agreements, strategic alliances, licensing arrangements or marketing and distribution arrangements, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market products or product candidates that we would otherwise prefer to develop and market ourselves.
+If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market products or product candidates that we would otherwise prefer to develop and market ourselves.